Penalties of Fraud under the Workers’ Compensation Act

 The harm that someone else’s fraudulent actions can cause to you and others can be extensive and may interfere with your legitimate claim.

 You have a right to protect your interests and pursue legal action if you believe that your legal rights have been violated or you have not rightfully received the compensation which you may be due.
-Contact the Raleigh worker’s compensation lawyers of the Law Office of Sam Scudder, by calling 919-851-3311 to discuss how we can help.
+Contact the Morehead City worker’s compensation lawyers of the Law Office of Sam Scudder, by calling 919-851-3311 to discuss how we can help.